From quality ingredients to expertly crafted recipes, our food and beverages satisfy your taste for distinctive dining.

 Example meal

-This meal is for passengers who prefer a fruit-only meal option.
-The fruits are complete additive/preservatives-free.
+This meal is for passengers who prefer fruit-only meals.

 Example meal

 This meal is for passengers who prefer a seafood- based (fish/shellfish) option.
-It does not contain any meat products.
+It does not contain meat or poultry.

 If you would like to request a special meal, please do so via the relevant channel by the applicable application deadline.